+Exploding Incidence (from page 86)

-While an argument might have been made in the 1950s and 1960s about the qualifications of podiatric physicians accepting the responsibil- Diagnostic testing for diabetes should be performed by the podiatric physician in any clinical situation in which such testing is warranted. nosis of diabetes.
-Pencil and paper tests, such as the American Diabetes Association's risk test, may be useful for educational purposes but do not perform well as stand-alone tests.
-Capillary blood glucose testing using a reflectance blood glucose meter has also been used but because of the imprecision of this method, it is better used for self-monitoring rather than as a screening tool.
-Importance of the Podiatric Physician and the Continuity of Care of People with Diabetes The importance of podiatric physicians participating in providing primary care cannot be overestimated.
-It is not at all in the best interest of a patient with diabetes who, after visiting their primary care physician, develops an elevated glucose level or blood pressure that may be dangerously high, not knowing so for several months after that visit.
-As part of the team that could participate in providing vital continuity of care, the podiatric physician who may see that patient even more than once during ities inherent in providing primary care, the basis for that perception has long since disappeared.
+Importance of the Podiatric Physician and the Continuity of Care of People with Diabetes

+The importance of podiatric physicians participating in providing primary care cannot be overestimated.
+It is not at all in the best interest of a about the qualifications of podiatric physicians accepting the responsibilities inherent in providing primary care, the basis for that perception has long disappeared.
 The education and training received by those licensed to practice podiatric medicine has for many years become quite similar to that received by the doctor of medicine and doctor of osteopathic medicine.
 Basic science instruction for all of these professions today is virtually identical.
+In addition, the curriculum in podiatric medical school includes both didactic and clinical content (including hospital-based experience) quite similar to that received by stupatient with diabetes who, after visiting their primary care physician, develops an elevated glucose level or blood pressure that may be dangerously high, not knowing so for several months after that visit.
+As part of the team that could participate in providing vital continuity of care, the podiatric physician who may see that patient even more than once during the interval between their next visit to the primary care physician may identify such problems, bringing them to the attention of the physician treating the patient's diabetes.
+Such prompt intervention could serve to reduce or even eliminate serious complications that the patient might otherwise experience.
+Given the serious nature of such complications and the continuing growing prevalence of diabetes, it is imperative for the podiatric medical community to actively participate in this aspect of primary care.

+Beginning in the last quarter of the 20th century, residency training in podiatric medicine was extended to three years in duration, erasing any gaps that may have been present, resulting in the doctor of podiatric medicine earning the title of physician.

+But Are Podiatric Physicians Qualified to Be a Member of the Primary Care Team?

-In addition, the curriculum in podiatric medical school includes both didactic and clinical content (including hospital-based experience) quite similar to that received by students in schools of medicine and schools of osteopathic medicine.
+While an argument might have been made in the 1950s and 1960s dents in schools of medicine and schools of osteopathic medicine.
 Podiatric medical students acquire the ability to complete a medical history and perform a physical examination.

 In the last half of the 20th century, any perceived deficits that may have been identified were eradicated during the required hospital-based residency that graduates of podiatric medical schools receive to obtain a license in all states in the nation.
-Beginning in the last quarter of the 20th century, Continued on page 155 THE DIABETIC FOOT Diabetes (from page 154) residency training in podiatric medicine was extended to three years in duration, erasing any gaps that may have been present, resulting in the doctor of podiatric medicine earning the title of physician.
+Beginning in the last quarter of the 20th century, residency training in podiatric medicine was extended to three years in duration, erasing any gaps that may have been present, resulting in the doctor of podiatric medicine earning the title of physician.
 Podiatric physicians are now permitted by the Joint Commission on the Accreditation of Healthcare Organizations (JCHCO) to independently admit patients to accredited hospitals, perform and interpret findings derived from the admitting history and physical examination, perform ancillary studies, arrive at a clinical diagnosis, and perform in-patient surgery without the supervision of another physician.
-As a result of these evolutionary advances, podiatric physicians have become well qualified to participate as a contributing member of the primary care team.
-It is virtually inappropriate for and not in the best interest of the patient for podiatric .....